cisco/mindmeld/source/userguide/voice.rst

 `CMUSphinx <https://cmusphinx.github.io/>`_, and `Kaldi <https://github.com/kaldi-asr/kaldi>`_.
 However, given the cost and effort associated with building ASR models from scratch, the most common scenario is to use an out-of-the-box ASR.
-In the following sections, we will describe a couple of techniques you can leverage in Workbench to maintain a high entity resolution accuracy despite speech recognition errors.
+In the following sections, we will describe a couple of techniques you can leverage in MindMeld to maintain a high entity resolution accuracy despite speech recognition errors.

 Phonetic matching in entity resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Workbench Entity Resolver is optimized for typed inputs by default.
+The MindMeld Entity Resolver is optimized for typed inputs by default.
 It can handle text variations like typos and misspellings, and it leverages synonym lists to resolve terms that are semantically similar.
 In addition to these variations, for voice inputs, there is a large category of entity variations that are phonetically similar but textually different from the canonical form.